 It’s on the table in no time, fast.

 But really is an immunity boosting power house of a green soup.
-Especially if you serve with gut friendly yoghurt or creme fraiche and an extra sprinkling of naturally antibiotic oregano or basil.
+Especially if you serve with gut friendly yoghurt or creme fraiche.
 I get a zing of energy just from guzzling it down.
 And I really notice the difference to my energy levels and general feeling of well being if I go more than a few days without a dose.

 Do give it a go and try and turn it into an easy healthy habit.